clearleft/clearless/README.md

 ClearLess
 =========

-A reuseable collection of carefully-considered Less mixins to help make development faster and more maintainable.
+A reuseable collection of carefully-considered Less mixins.

 The core tenets of this mixin library are to *avoid output bloat wherever possible* (via duplicated properties etc) and to *provide flexibile, configurable solutions* to the problems that are addressed by the library (i.e. by using Modernizr classes, browser hacks or not, etc).
 The aim is to give the author the benefits of reusable shortcuts without obliterating personal style and generating bloated stylesheets.

-**Remember!** Just because there is a mixin for it doesn't mean you *need* to use it.
-If you have a individual case that needs the properties tweaking then it is often better to roll the solution by hand rather than to use the mixin and then override half the generated properties.

-**All of the examples below show sample output from the mixins.** It's definitely advised that you familiarise yourself with the output so you can judge whether or not to use the mixin in different situations.
+Before diving in it is strongly recommended that you peruse the [notes on usage and best practices](#some-notes-on-usage-and-best-practices) at the end of this document, which gives an overview of how you can take full advantage of ClearLess without compromising the generated CSS output.

 Usage
 -----